Pros and cons of the NHS Health Check

 There has been concern that the NHS Health Check could potentially lead to over- or under-treatment.

-While the chances are small, inaccurate risk scores may mean that you receive treatment you don't really need.
-Or, it could mean that you don't get the treatment you could benefit from.
+While the chances are small, an inaccurate risk score may mean that you receive treatment you do not really need.
+Or, it could mean that you do not get the treatment you could benefit from.

 Does the NHS Health Check save lives?

 There is discussion about how many lives are saved and how much disability is reduced by the NHS Health Check.